Reviewed by: Brandon Brown

 Furthermore, 38% of buyers rely on the proceeds from selling their home for the down payment on their new house.
 5If their home doesn’t sell, they won’t have the necessary cash for closing on your property.

-An offer with an appraisal contingency gives the buyer the flexibility to cancel their offer if an appraiser values the home at a price lower than that which the buyer offered to pay.7 This is a significant contingency because it can also impact the buyer’s ability to secure financing.
+An offer with an appraisal contingency clause gives the buyer the flexibility to cancel their offer if an appraiser values the home at a price lower than that which the prospective buyer offered to pay.7 This is a significant real estate contingency because it can also impact the buyer’s ability to secure financing.

 Title or Lien Problems

 A home with liens attached to the title prevents the seller from being able to show a clear title to the property.8 A clear title means the seller can demonstrate that they have legal ownership of the property.
 A prospective buyer can ask to be granted the right to view the ownership history and other documents related to the property.

 Think of a lien as something that clings to the title of the home until it’s paid.
 For example, you may have withheld payment from a contractor for work you felt was unsatisfactory.
 They may have then filed a judgment against you for payment.
 This can put a lien on the title and, if unpaid, the title won’t be clear for the sale.

 A home inspection contingency provides important protection for the buyer.
 They can make changes to their offer based on the results of the inspections.
 After an inspection report is issued, the home buyer can:

 - Accept what the inspector found as part of the deal